hphelion/documentation/mc.compute.security-groups.md

 From this screen you can:

-* Adding and deleting a security group
+* Add and delete a security group
-* Adding and deleting a security group rule
+* Add and delete a security group rule

 ##For further information## {#ForFurtherInformation}